socialfoundations/folktexts/README.md

 acs_task_name = "ACSIncome"     # Name of the benchmark ACS task to use

 # Create an object that classifies data using an LLM
-from folktexts import LLMClassifier clf = LLMClassifier(
+from folktexts import TransformersLLMClassifier clf = TransformersLLMClassifier(
     model=model,
     tokenizer=tokenizer,
     task=acs_task_name,
 )
+# NOTE: You can also use a web-hosted model like GPT4 using the `WebAPILLMClassifier` class

 # Use a dataset or feed in your own data
 dataset = ACSDataset.make_from_task(acs_task_name)   # use `.subsample(0.01)` to get faster approximate results

-# And simply run the benchmark to get a variety of metrics and plots
-from folktexts.benchmark import Benchmark benchmark_results = Benchmark(clf, dataset).run(results_root_dir="results")

 # You can compute risk score predictions using an sklearn-style interface
 X_test, y_test = dataset.get_test()